scaffold-eth/scaffold-eth/README.md

-# 🏗 scaffold-eth | 🏰 BuidlGuidl | Speedrun challenge 1
+# 🏗 scaffold-eth | 🏰 BuidlGuidl | 🚩 Challenge 1: Decentralized Staking App

 ## The goal of the dApp